7 First-Time Traveler Tips for Visiting Japan

 As a foreigner, remember that you are in Japan, and that you are at home.
 Japan doesn't have any specific customs regarding foreigners, though some of those customs may differ from place to place.
 You don' t have to stay at a particular hotel if you don' t want to.
 You can stay anywhere in town, and even stay in hotels nearby.
 But if you want to stay near the beach, or go for walks around the city, you must follow the local custom, unless otherwise stated in the map you are looking at.

-While traveling to Japan is a great fun, you should be prepared so that you can fully enjoy your trip.
+While traveling to Japan is a great fun, you should be prepared so that you can fully enjoy your stay in Japan.
 I hope the tips mentioned in this article can help you have a great trip in Japan!